ling-zhou/rust-sshpass/README.md

 **Comparison with https://github.com/kevinburke/sshpass**

-✅ 1. option parsing is not affected by subcommand options
+✅ 1. the main options parsing is not affected by the subcommand options

 ❗ 2. the original password from '-p' can not be hidden because of the limit of rust